manikcloud/Docker-Certified-Associate/3-session/Copy-on-Write-COW-strategy/README.md

 ## README: Copy-on-Write (COW) in Docker

-Copy-on-Write (COW) is a resource management strategy used by docker to optimize the way it handles storage for containers.
-This strategy allows docker to save storage space and minimize overhead by sharing common data between containers whenever possible.
+Copy-on-Write (COW) is a resource management strategy used by sudo docker to optimize the way it handles storage for containers.
+This strategy allows sudo docker to save storage space and minimize overhead by sharing common data between containers whenever possible.

 ### How it works

 When a container is created, docker uses a layered file system to store the container's data.
 Each layer corresponds to an instruction in the Dockerfile, such as adding a file or running a command.
 These layers are read-only and shared between containers that use the same base image.

-With the Copy-on-Write strategy, when a container needs to modify a file from its base image, docker does not make changes to the original shared layer.
+With the Copy-on-Write strategy, when a container needs to modify a file from its base image, sudo docker does not make changes to the original shared layer.
 Instead, it creates a new writable layer on top of the existing layers and makes a copy of the file in this new layer.
 The container then modifies the copied file in the writable layer, leaving the original shared layer unchanged.

 ### Benefits